JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 [back to beginning](#webpack-tutorial)

-## Example7b using ExtractTextPlugin to ouput a css file
+## Example7b) Making css output smaller via the ExtractTextPlugin

-npm i -D extract-text-webpack-plugin
+I've added a new plugin, `npm i -D extract-text-webpack-plugin` and some config.

 ```js
 {